suncoast-devs/handbook/assignments/minesweeper.md

 ## Requirements

-Read over the documentation for the API we'll be using:
+Read over the documentation for the API we will be using:

 `https://minesweeper-api.herokuapp.com/`

 You will need to interpret the response and render a graphical user interface.
-The API results include an array of arrays (two-dimensional array), these represent _rows_ and _columns_.
+The API results include an array of arrays (two-dimensional array).
+These represent _rows_ and _columns_.
 These are probably best translated into table rows (`<tr>`) and table data (`<td>`) cells.

-Here's an example implementation of this assignment:
+Here is an example implementation of this assignment:

 ![](https://github.com/suncoast-devs/handbook/raw/master/assignments/assets/bomb-sniffer.gif)